robert/robert.github.com/_posts/2100-01-01-pfab-clean-code.md

 ## Trying to be too clever

 In a past life, Martin worked on an environment monitoring system.
 He doesn't go into detail about its specifics, but it seems to have been responsible for measuring and controlling the temperature of buildings.
-Martin quotes a code snippet from one of the system's *unit tests*; a piece of code that runs the main program and verifies that it works in the way that the programmer expects.
+Martin quotes a code snippet from one of the system's *unit tests*; a piece of code that runs the main program and verifies using *assertions* that it works in the way that the programmer expects.
 Martin does not like the test's code:

 ```java
 @Test